Page dedicated to following institutions :

 Banking sector (ECB, EBA, ESMA)

-Within the Single Supervisory Mechanism (SSM), the ECB regularly released its expectations for credit institutions regarding the actions they have to take to be ready for Brexit :
+Within the Single Supervisory Mechanism (SSM), the European Central Bank (ECB) regularly released its expectations for credit institutions regarding the actions they have to take to be ready for Brexit :

 The European Banking Authority (EBA) released several opinions on Brexit for both credit institutions and investment firms :

-The first one, released on October 2017, the 12th, explain the issues of the Brexit for banks and the actions they have to take :
+- 12 October 2017 opinion on the issues of the Brexit for banks and the actions they have to take

-The second one, released on June 2018, the 25th, call institutions to pursue their efforts to prepare and inform their customers.
+- 25 June 2018 opinion calling institutions to pursue their efforts to prepare and inform their customers

 The European Securities and Markets Authority (ESMA) released two opinions on Brexit, the first one being general and the second one dedicated to investment firms.

-- 29 June 2018 on EIOPA and EBA opinions, underlining notably that contracts concluded before UK leave of the EU27 with UK institutions remain valid and must be executed on goof faith.
+- 29 June 2018 ACPR press release on EIOPA and EBA opinions, underlining notably that contracts concluded before UK leave of the EU27 with UK institutions remain valid and must be executed on goof faith (in French).

 Such institutions (credit institutions, investment firms, payment institutions, electronic money institutions, or insurance companies) that might have questions to ask or projects to present to ACPR in this respect are invited to send an email to the following address: